project-talan/tln-cli/docs/component.md

 # What is Component?

-**Components is an element of hierarchical structure which provides configuration information for SDLC.**
+**Components is an element of hierarchical structure which provides any configuration information for SDLC.**

 * Is Company a Component? - Yes.
 It explicitly defines username and email for all employees.
 * Is Department a Component? - Yes.
 It holds all nested projects.
 * Is Project a Component? - Yes.
-It may contain repository for mono-repo or list of repositories for milti-repo configuration.
+It contains repository for mono-repo or list of repositories for milti-repo configuration.
+* Is services/auth folder inside Git repository is Component? - Yes.
+It holds source code for one of your microservices.
 * etc.

 ## Local dev environment
-At file system level, any folder which contains tln configuration file (.tln.conf) will be recognized as a Component and processed by any tln command.
+At file system level, any folder which contains tln configuration file (**.tln.conf**) will be recognized as a **Component** and processed by any tln command.
 You can turn any folder into Component by running next command
 ```
 > mkdir test-tln && cd test-tln